 1. PhD project: Variation in Finland-Swedish

 My doctoral research project examines phonetic and lexical variation in Finland-Swedish, a variety of Swedish that is spoken in Finland.
 I am specifically interested in how increased language contact between Finnish and Finland-Swedish in the last century is impacting the Finland-Swedish variety which, despite its equal status to Finnish, is in practice a minority language with only 290,000 native speakers.
-In Strandberg and Gooskens (in press), we discuss the ideological and practical issues surrounding the two national languages of Finland, exploring how increasing bilingualism and frequent translanguaging in Finland-Swedish communities may lead to phonetic and lexical changes in the Finland-Swedish variety.
+In Strandberg and Gooskens (2022), we discuss the ideological and practical issues surrounding the two national languages of Finland, exploring how increasing bilingualism and frequent translanguaging in Finland-Swedish communities may lead to phonetic and lexical changes in the Finland-Swedish variety.

 1.1 Phonetic variation: allophones [øː] and [œː]

 In this article by Strandberg et al. (2021), we investigate phonetic transfer in allophone production of simultaneous Finnish and Finland-Swedish bilinguals.
 Combining approaches from sociophonetic and bilingual transfer research, the study used acoustic analysis to compare the height and fronting of mid front rounded vowels [øː] and [œː] produced by bilingual and monolingual Finland-Swedish speakers in three different speech styles.
 The results suggest a potential effect of Finnish transfer on the distinction of the phonetic variants in the speech of simultaneous Finland-Swedish bilinguals, as well as demonstrate the importance of considering speech style in bilingual transfer research.